Central Coast California Trails

 Hiking Mariposa Trail above Laguna Lake and Cerro San Luis

-To reach Morro View from the trailhead at the end of Sterling Lane, follow the purple line in the map below.
-Take the first right on Mariposa Trail, and follow this service road up the mountain for 1.4 miles to the turnoff for Morro View Trail for a 3.5-mile round trip hike with 900 feet of elevation gain.
+Morro View from Sterling Lane: The directions for this slightly longer route to Morro View may be a little easier.
+Start from the trailhead at the end of Sterling Lane and take the first right onto Mariposa Trail.
+Follow this service road up the mountain for 1.4 miles to the turnoff for Morro View Trail.
+Turn left to hike to the viewpoint.
+This route is 3.5 miles round trip hike with 825 feet of elevation gain.

-To get to the trailhead: Take the 101 Freeway to exit 200, Los Osos Valley Road, three miles south of downtown San Luis Obispo.
+To get to the trailhead: Take Highway 101 to exit 200, Los Osos Valley Road, three miles south of downtown San Luis Obispo.
 Drive northwest on Los Osos Valley Road for 1.5 miles and turn left on Prefumo Canyon Road.
-After 0.9 miles, turn left into the parking area for the trailhead.
+Pass Isabella Way on the left and Castillo Court on the right.
+Leave the residential area, cross a bridge, and turn left into a dirt parking area for the trailhead, 0.9 miles from Los Osos Valley Road.
 Mariposa Trail begins from the end of the lot.

 View Irish Hills in a larger map